socrata-platform/geo-import/README.md

 this also runs a postinstall script to install mapbox/node-srs, which is built from source in a sibling repo and symlinked here

 Note that `make clean` doesn't remove the dependency directory.
-If you run dependency resolution with the wrong version of node, you will need to delete `make clean && rm -r node_modules`, change node versions, and then `make` again.
+If you run dependency resolution with the wrong version of node, you will need to `make clean && rm -r node_modules`, change node versions, and then `make` again.

 ## developing
 to compile to es5, run